Language selection

 Progress/achievements:

-• Throughout 2022, and in early 2023, Canada collaborated, and continues to collaborate, with international and Canadian partners, including the UN Refugee Agency, Front Line Defenders, and ProtectDefenders.eu, to improve the new refugee stream for human rights defenders.
+• Throughout 2022 and 2023, Canada continued its collaboration with international and Canadian partners, including the UN Refugee Agency, Front Line Defenders, and ProtectDefenders.eu to implement the new refugee stream for human rights defenders (HRD).

-• In the context of the special humanitarian program for Afghan nationals, Canada has expanded the number of spaces available to human rights defenders and is working with Front Line Defenders and ProtectDefenders.eu to resettle Afghan human rights defenders at risk.
+• In the context of the special humanitarian program for Afghan nationals, Canada has expanded the number of spaces available to human rights defenders and is working with Front Line Defenders and ProtectDefenders.eu to resettle Afghan HRD at risk.

 Advancing Respect for Human RightsInternationalCompleted / ongoing